Robert-Riordan-UCD/this-is-rob/content/posts/split-keyboard/numpad.md

 ## Firmware

-I'm using [KMK](https://github.com/KMKfw/kmk_firmware) firmware on a Pico 2 W. It's a CircuitPython based keyboard firmware.
-Unfortunately, circuit python does not support bluetooth, as I'm writing this, and is not on Adafruits road map of feature they plan on adding.
-KMK is quite easy to get started with, by just defining the rows, columns, and function of each key.
+I planned on using [KMK](https://github.com/KMKfw/kmk_firmware) firmware on a Pico 2W.
+KMK is quite easy to get started with, just defining which pins the rows and columns are connected to and function of each key.
+However, after much debugging I discovered that the rp2350 on the Pico 2 has a [bug](http://www.doctormonk.com/2024/09/are-pico-2-rp2350-gpio-pins-broken.html) preventing the use of the pull down resistors on the GPIO pins.
+I switched back to an original Pico, as I had one spare and it was the cleanest solution, and suddenly everything worked perfectly.

-I made a quick attempt at using [QMK](https://docs.qmk.fm/), but it doesn't support the RP2350 so I stuck with KMK.

-TODO: Custom firmware

-TODO: Bluetooth

 ## Outcomes

-If i decide to make a wireless keyboard, I don't think I should use the Pico 2 W. Bluetooth was only recently enabled in the Pico W and the Pico W 2 was released 6 months ago, so support online is sparse.
-Using an ESP32 based board would be much easier.
-However, the Pico is perfectly fine for a wired keyboard.
+I won't be using a Pico 2W for my keyboard.
+I have ordered some Seeed Studio XIAO nRF52840s, as they are what are what are used in [this](https://github.com/GEIGEIGEIST/TOTEM) keyboard build and should have a very low power draw if I decide to make the keyboard wireless.

+KMK is nice and easy to use.
+I will give QMK and ZMK a test as well, but I know I shouldn't have major firmware issues on the keyboard now.

-I will potentially convert the numpad into a macropad once I have built the keyboard.
+I may potentially convert the numpad into a macropad at some point.